Traveling to Morocco!

 💸 How does tipping work?

 Tipping is a daily part of life in Morocco.
-I’ll manage a base tip for our driver group, but extra appreciation is always welcome.
+A tip for our private driver/guide is included.
+Extra tipping that shows appreciation is always welcome.
 Here’s a quick guide:

 Use small dirham notes when possible.
 Larger tips can be in dirhams, dollars, or euros.